piraidev/django-on-demand/README.md

     ]
 ```

+Given that the app has models, a db client should be installed.
+For example `pip install mysqlclient`

 Run `python3 manage.py migrate` to get the models from the app.

 Include the Django On Demand Rest API URLconf in your project `urls.py` like this: `path('ondemand/', include('on_demand.urls'))`